SQL - EXISTS Operator

 As we can see in the above table, the row with the NAME 'Chaitali' has been deleted since the id of Chaitali in CUSTOMERS table was '4', which is equal to the id of the CARS table having price equal to '2250000'.

-In SQL, the NOT EXISTS operator is used to select records from one table that do not exist in another table.
+The NOT EXISTS operator in SQL is used to select records from one table that do not have matching records in another table.
+It helps to identify rows where the specified condition in the subquery is not met.

 Syntax